Buckfast Bees: A Good Hybrid?

 A major challenge to the beekeeper who wants to raise Buckfast bees is acquiring pure stock.
 Even though they are a hybrid strain, genetic purity helps maintain the desirable characteristics that Brother Adam was working for.

 Only a few suppliers in the United States produce the Buckfast hybrid.
-This makes cost and availability a factor when ordering bees for your hives.
+This makes cost and availability a factor when buying bees for your hives.

 Also, both suppliers are located in areas where Africanized bees are known to be established.
 Of course, every breeder goes to great lengths to produce the best bees possible.

 Despite some of the challenges, Buckfast bees offer numerous benefits.
-Even day researchers continue to work with them in hopes of finding a honey bee totally resistant to varroa mites.
+Researchers continue to work with them in hopes of finding a honey bee totally resistant to mites.

-They may be the best bee for your apiary.
+This might be the best honey bee for your apiary.
 But, do the research before investing to make sure you are up to the task.

 FAQs